Him-anshuSharma/Think-Sync/README.md

 #### License:

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Please refer to the LICENSE file for more details.
+See the LICENSE file for details.